 In this post, I am going to talk about enhancing and amplifying the fisheye effect on photos or videos taken with the Holy Stone F181G quadcopter in the context of filming skate videos with a drone.
 This approach should work with most other camera-equipped drones as well.
 It is worth noting the camera that ships with the HolyStone F-181G applies a fish eye effect out of the box (especially at close range).

-I ultimately opted for a “hardware” solution and procured a sub-$5 detachable lens that the F181G can carry.
+My first thought on enhancing fish eye was “do it in post” (software), but I ultimately opted for a hardware solution and procured a sub-$5 detachable lens that the F181G can carry.
 The lens is marketed for smartphones but it works on drones and quadcopters as well.
-Thus far, this setup has accomplished exactly what I had hoped for.
+More on that below.

 These sample photos (showcasing the effect of the custom lens on the drone) were taken at Lafayette Park in Albuquerque, New Mexico.
 Lafayette Park is a little known, minimalist street skatepark in North East Albuquerque.
 The park is ~2800 square feet (~260 square meters) on a circular pad and consists of a kicker (ramp), picnic table, rail, and a fun box.

 The first image was captured with the standard Holystone F181G camera lens.
 The second image was captured with the custom lens attached to the drone.
 Note the change in effect with the custom lens mounted.

 Similarly to the above, here is another view of the fun box with the stock lens (first) and the custom lens (second).